ysathyasai/Composite_Behavioral_Modeling/README.md

 - Add Django built-in authentication and password hashing
 - Add automated tests for auth, prediction, and training flows
 - Move training to a background worker or scheduled job
+- Separate the Frontend and backend parts for proper resource allocation

 ---